selwynpolit/d9book/book/caching.md

 **For site administrators of single-server sites that don't need Drush or other CLI access**

 {: .warning }
 This references single-server sites not needing Drush.
-TODO: I couldn't find any references to using apcu with multi-server setups so I'm a little puzzled.
+TODO: I couldn't find any references to using APCu with multi-server setups so I'm not sure if that is a safe configuration.

 Pantheon docs ask in their FAQ Can APCu be used as a cache backend on Pantheon?
 Yes, APCu can be used as a cache backend or a "key-value store"; however, this is not recommended.
 APCu lacks the ability to span multiple application containers.
 Instead, Pantheon provides a Redis-based Object Cache as a caching backend for Drupal and WordPress, which has coherence across multiple application containers.
 This was from [Pantheon docs](https://docs.pantheon.io/apcu) FAQ's:

 You can optimize further by using APCu exclusively for certain bins, like so: